 - Place products in containers according to grade and mark grades on containers.

-What an Agricultural Products Grader or Sorter Should Know
+Skills Needed to be an Agricultural Products Grader or Sorter

-Agricultural Products Graders and Sorters state the following job skills are important in their day-to-day work.
+When polled, Agricultural Products Graders and Sorters say the following skills are most frequently used in their jobs:

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.